Consortium

 Dr. Marie Hebrok is a research professor at SIFO.
 She is interested in the relationships between design and sustainable consumption practices.
 Hebrok is currently leading the RCN funded project REDUCE – rethinking everyday plastics.
 Her recent work has revolved around food practices and product durability.

 Karina Wethal is a Senior Research Adviser at SIFO.
-She will act as the administrative project manager of the DISCo project.
+She acts as the administrative project manager of the DISCo project.

 Sciences Po (Project Leader WP1)